polykarposT/Tissue-Sample-Collection/README.md

             'material_type': forms.TextInput(attrs={'class': 'form-control', 'placeholder': '"Cerebrospinal fluid"', 'required': 'true', 'type': 'text'})
         }
 ```
-To create forms you need to make class with the name you wish, add 'Form' at the end.
-Inside the form class you declare which model this form  refer to and the fields you want to show at the template.
+To create forms you need to make class with the name you wish, adding 'Form' at the end.
+Inside the form class you declare which model this form refers to and the fields you want to be demostrated in the template.
 Widgets will help you pass bootstrap classes.You will use the forms in views.py of the project so you need to add them in that file.
 ```from .forms import CollectionForm, SampleForm, SampleUpdateForm```
 The last thing to do before you start building views functions is to create a django filter for search purposes.